-The fourth Aurora Prize Ceremony will take place in Yerevan on October 20, 2019 and will be divided into a two-part ceremony, featuring the Aurora Prize itself and a concert by the remarkable Mariinsky Theatre Symphony Orchestra, conducted by Valery Gergiev.
+The fourth Aurora Prize Ceremony will take place in Yerevan on October 19, 2019.
 This unique global humanitarian Prize is awarded annually by the Aurora Humanitarian Initiative on behalf of the survivors of the Armenian Genocide and in gratitude to their saviors.
-The Ceremony will showcase Aurora Humanitarians – individuals who have done extraordinary work and had exceptional impact on human life by saving the desperate and abandoned and advancing the cause of humanitarianism in the face of adversity.
-One of these three Aurora Humanitarians will receive a $1 million grant to continue the cycle of giving by supporting the organizations they have chosen.
+The ceremony will showcase the 2019 Aurora Humanitarians – individuals who have done extraordinary work and have had exceptional impact on human life by saving the desperate and abandoned and advancing the cause of humanitarianism in the face of adversity.
+The 2019 Aurora Prize Laureate will receive a $1 million grant to continue the cycle of giving by supporting the organizations they have chosen.

 “I am deeply grateful to Valery Gergiev and the Mariinsky Theatre Symphony Orchestra for their participation in this year’s Aurora Prize Ceremony, and delighted that on October 20, in Yerevan, we will honor not only the best of human courage and commitment, but also the splendor of musical genius,” said Aurora Forum Co-Founder Ruben Vardanyan.